 - Scroll down, expand the Group node and select Group.ReadWrite.All.

 - Click “Add permissions” at the bottom of the list.

 - Click Grant admin consent for…

 - Answer Yes for Do you want to grant consent for the requested permissions for all accounts in…

 - Make sure the green check marks appear for the permissions listed.

 Azure AD app registration permissions

 - Restricting who can create applications and manage the applications they create.
-By default in Azure AD, all users can register application registrations and manage all aspects of applications they create.
+By default, in Azure AD, all users can register application registrations and manage all aspects of the applications they create.
 This can be restricted to only allow selected people that permission.

 - Assigning one or more owners to an application.
 This is a simple way to grant someone the ability to manage all aspects of Azure AD configuration for a specific application.

-- Creating a custom role defining very specific permissions and assigning it to someone either to the scope of a single application as a limited owner, or at the directory scope (all applications) as a limited administrator.
+- Creating a custom role defining very specific permissions and assigning it to someone either within the scope of a single application as a limited owner or within the directory scope (all applications) as a limited administrator.